opensource-observer/oso/docs/metrics/developers.md

 Contributors are GitHub users who, although lacking collaborator access, have had a pull request they opened merged into the repository's main branch.

-An **active** contributor is defined as someone who has opened at least one pull request in the past 30 days.
+An **active** contributor is defined as someone who has opened at least one pull request or made commits to the main branch in the past 30 days.

 ### Maintainers